Abdul-Rafy2005/Tetris-Game/README.md

 ### C++: 💻
 Implement game mechanics and logic using C++, emphasizing object-oriented programming principles.

-### Git: 📂
-Use Git for version control, facilitating collaboration, code sharing, and efficient project management.

 ### Visual Studio Code: 🖥
 Develop in Visual Studio Code, a powerful and user-friendly IDE, to enhance coding productivity and streamline the development process.